502

 SMTP Error 502: Command Not Implemented

-Hard Bounce Medium Severity Protocol RFC 5321
+Permanent failure Medium severity Protocol RFC 5321

+SMTP Error 502 means “Command Not Implemented.”
 The receiving server does not support the SMTP command your server tried to use.
 This typically occurs when your server attempts to use an SMTP extension like STARTTLS or AUTH that the receiving server has not implemented.

 SMTP code 502 means the receiving server recognizes the command format but has not implemented that particular command.
 This is different from 500 (unrecognized command) because the server understands what you are asking for but does not support it.